habi/EAWAG-manuscript/manuscript.md

 We used a custom-made sample-holder to scan each of the fish in our machines.
 It was 3D-printed on a Form 2 desktop stereolithography printer (Formlabs, Somerville, Massachusetts, USA) and is freely available online [@https://github.com/TomoGraphics/Hol3Drs/blob/master/STL/EAWAG.Fish.stl] as part of a library of sample holders for tomographic scanning of biomedical samples [@doi:10.5281/zenodo.2587555].
 The sample holder was custom-made for this project and is easily parametrized to the different width, height and length classes of the fishes we scanned.

-[NOTE]: # (The numbers below are all from the DataWrangling.ipynb notebook.
-David ran this notebook on Nov 10, 2022, prior to Mikki renaming all folder on the IEE research storage drive.)

 In total, we acquired 362 tomographic scans of 129 different fishes.
 All the scanning parameters are collected in a table in the [Supplementary Materials], a generalized rundown is given below.